-- Lockout and tagout the compressed-air supply. - Bleed the compressed-air supply line. - 2.9.1 Apply thread sealant to the male threads of an air fitting that is compatible with the air-supply hose fitting, as noted in Section 2.9.2, and install it onto the 1"-NPT air filter located at the blast machine inlet, as shown in Figure 9.
-Note that the style of connection shown in Figure 9 is for reference only.
+- Lockout and tagout the compressed-air supply. - Bleed the compressed-air supply line. - 2.9.1 Apply thread sealant to the male threads of an air fitting that is compatible with the air-supply hose fitting, as noted in Section 2.9.2, and install it onto the 1"-NPT air filter located at the blast machine inlet, as shown in Figure 11.
+Note that the style of connection shown in Figure 11 is for reference only.

 Hose disconnection while under pressure can cause serious injury or death.
-Use safety lockpins or safety wire to lock twist-on claw type couplings together and prevent accidental separation, and safety cables to prevent hose from whipping should separation occur.
+Use safety lock pins or safety wire to lock twist-on type air-hose couplings together and prevent accidental separation, and also use safety cables to prevent hose from whipping should separation occur.
 Safety lock pins and safety cables are listed in Section 9.1: Optional Accessories.